eugenius1/eugenius1.github.io/projects/instagram-lists/index.md

   - index.js
 ---

-{% comment %} TODO: add share-img above {% endcomment %}

-This tool helped me cleanup 151 of the 1079 accounts I followed on Instagram.
+This tool helped me cleanup 151 of the 1079 accounts I used to follow on Instagram.
 I could sort my followings by details like when they last posted.

 This would not be possible with Instagram's official APIs so here we use their **unofficial, internal APIs**.